 If you’ve been experiencing TMJ symptoms, scheduling a dentist appointment as soon as possible can help to avoid further joint damage.
 Treatment can be drug-free and comprehensive, starting with measurements of your jaw, relaxing muscles through transcutaneous electrical nerve stimulation (TENS), and through the use of a dental appliance when can prevent teeth grinding, and help to set your jaw in a position where it can begin to heal.

-Dr. Kendall and Dr. Johnson have been dealing with this disorder in people for years and with their experience, can diagnose and treat TMJ disorders successfully.
+Dr. Kendall has been dealing with this disorder in people for years and with their experience, can diagnose and treat TMJ disorders successfully.
 A very delicate and reproducible balance must occur in the chewing system for total harmony, comfort, and stability to exist.
 Let us correct the TMJ problem and alleviate your pain so you don’t have to suffer from TMD anymore.

 If you’re having TMJ problems, give us a call at (907) 349-0022 or contact us to let us at Excellence in Dentistry help today!